Texas Supreme Court rules against pregnant woman seeking abortion as she leaves state for procedure - KESQ

 By Ashley Killough and Ed Lavandera, CNN

-(CNN) — The Texas Supreme Court on Monday reversed a lower court’s ruling that would have allowed a woman to obtain an abortion under the state’s “medical emergency” exception, hours after the woman’s attorneys said she had left the state to have the procedure.
+(CNN) — The Texas Supreme Court on Monday reversed a lower court’s ruling that would have allowed a woman to obtain an abortion under the state’s “medical emergency” exception, though the woman’s attorneys hours earlier said she had left the state to have the procedure.

-On Monday, the Center for Reproductive Rights, which represents Cox, announced that the 31-year-old mother had left the state to get health care elsewhere, following what the group described as “a week of legal whiplash.”
+On Monday, the Center for Reproductive Rights announced the 31-year-old mother had left Texas to get health care elsewhere following what the group that represents Cox described as “a week of legal whiplash.”

 Then, hours later, the state’s high court ruled against her.

-The ruling calls into question whether this decision could deter women in similar situations from seeking a court-authorized abortion.
+The ruling calls into question whether the decision could deter women in similar situations from seeking a court-authorized abortion.
+Cox’s lawsuit is believed to be one of the first attempts in the country by a person seeking a court-ordered abortion since the Supreme Court overturned Roe v.
+Wade last year, according to the New York Times.

-The center did not disclose more details about Cox’s plans, but its statement said Cox received “offers to help her access abortion elsewhere, from Kansas to Colorado to Canada.”
+While the center did not disclose more details of Cox’s plans, she had received “offers to help her access abortion elsewhere, from Kansas to Colorado to Canada,” its statement said.

 The ‘medical emergency’ exception

-The high court also released an opinion, saying it should be up to doctors – not judges – to decide whether to provide an abortion.
-It said Cox’s doctor did not establish or attest that Cox’s symptoms were life-threatening.
+The high court also released an opinion, saying Cox’s doctor did not establish or attest that Cox’s symptoms were life-threatening and noting it should be up to doctors – not judges – to decide whether to provide an abortion.

 “No one disputes that Ms. Cox’s pregnancy has been extremely complicated.
 Any parents would be devastated to learn of their unborn (fatal condition) diagnosis.
 Some difficulties in pregnancy, however, even serious ones, do not pose the heightened risks to the mother the exception encompasses,” the opinion states.